 Not all students who study chaplaincy are religious themselves; all you need is an inquiring mind and passion to learn more about the significance and impact of religion in the world around us.

-4 reasons to study a Graduate Diploma of Chaplaincy at Murdoch
+4 reasons to study a Master of Chaplaincy at Murdoch

 - Gain the practical foundation for meeting the challenges of working as a chaplain across a range of contexts.